-While watching eight youths play basketball I noticed that when a player’s attempt to score failed, his teammates did not huff with dismay at his incompetence.
-They didn’t stop and put their hands on their hips to express their displeasure.
-Instead, they focused on the ball bouncing off the hoop, to continue the game.
+One day I watched eight youths play basketball.
+I noticed that when a player’s attempt to score failed, his teammates did not huff with dismay at his incompetence.
+They didn’t stop to put their hands on their hips and express their displeasure.
+Instead, they focused on the ball bouncing off the hoop and they continued with the game.
 In the same way, people don’t stop to dwell on how stupid or bad they think you might be.
 If they do think that way, it’s for a second, and then they move on.

 Yet some of us can be so caught up in shame it feels like we are a black hole sucking everyone’s thoughts towards us.
 No. It’s not like that.
 If someone holds you in contempt, it’s for a second or two at most.
-Then they get bored with the thought and move on.
+They then get bored with the thought and move on.

 ‘You wouldn’t worry so much about what others think of you if you realised how seldom they do.’

 Our big mistake is to assume other people take our world as seriously as we take it.
 They don’t.
 They take their world seriously.
 They focus on their world.